Other / mixed grade configuration · Palm Bay, FL

 How many students attend Odyssey Charter School?

 Odyssey Charter School has 1,917 students enrolled.
-It is a other school in PALM BAY, FL.
+It is a public school in Palm Bay, FL.

 What is the student-teacher ratio at Odyssey Charter School?